 Once a language has been defined, there are two main ways to populate the language.
+You can:

-- You can manually enter all language data through the UI. - You can import a language using the Aras Innovator Language Pack Management Utility.
+- Manually enter all language data through the UI. - Import a language using the Aras Innovator Language Pack Management Utility.

 4.1 Manually Managing Language Packs in the Database